 - 2018-03-15 USDA Walk Through

 - 2018-05-03 First day under USDA inspection – Dual Jurisdiction

 - 2018-05-10 Second day under USDA inspection – Dual Jurisdiction

 - 2018-05-17 First full day (99%) under USDA inspection

 - 2018-05-20 Most product labels completed with new USDA Master Label design

 - In Progress… USDA label & formulation approval, Sugar Free Bacon

-- Next hurdle: Some sausage, bacon and other labels awaiting FSIS/USDA approval (they’re >5 weeks behind right now), minimum of 90 days for state level HACCP validation and verification process plus food safety assessment review prior to federal application followed by government re-approval at federal level of HACCP Plan, SSOPs, SOPs, GMPs and receipt of USDA federal level meat processing license.
-Additional refrigeration of iCutter.
-USDA application for inspection.
-USDA approval for inspection.
+- Next hurdle: Some sausage, bacon and other labels awaiting FSIS/USDA approval (they’re >5 weeks behind right now), minimum of 90 days for USDA level HACCP validation and verification process plus food safety assessment review prior to final federal acceptance of HACCP Plan, SSOPs, SOPs, GMPs… Additional refrigeration of iCutter.

 - Butcher Shop Posts All posts